 Landings were approximately 37.2 million pounds in 1992, gradually increasing to a peak of about 60 million pounds in 1996.
 In the late 1990s, landings declined to an average of around 40 million.
 After federal and state regulations were implemented in the early 2000s, landings declined to less than five million pounds in 2001 and 2002.
 They then ranged between two and eight million pounds between 2003 and 2009.
 As the stock began to improve, landings were increased to 21 million pounds in 2011.
 Commercial landings continue to be mostly female dogfish, with female landings comprising about 98% of the total commercial catch.

 In 1998, NMFS declared spiny dogfish overfished and initiated the development of a joint fishery management plan (FMP) between MAFMC and the New England Fishery Management Council (NEFMC) in 1999.
 The Commission approved an Interstate FMP to complement the federal plan in 2003.
 Both the Commission and federal plans use a fishing mortality rate to set annual quotas and trip limits.
 The Commission's FMP has an additional five addenda (Addenda I - V).

-The spiny dogfish fishing season is from May 1 through April 30.
-The Board approved a 2016 fishing season commercial quota of 40,360,761 pounds.
-Although this represents a 20% reduction in quota from 2015 to 2016, landings have been below 24 million pounds for the last two full fishing years.
-The quota is allocated by state shares, Maine through Connecticut receive 58% and are limited by a maximum possession limit of 5,000 pounds per day.
-The southern state shares are allocated as follows New York (2.707%); New Jersey (7.644%); Delaware (0.896%); Maryland (5.92%); Virginia (10.795%; and North Carolina (14.036%).
-Any overages from the previous fishing seasons will be paid back by the region or state in the following season, as has been done in the past.
+The spiny dogfish fishery, which operates from May 1 through April 30, is managed though an annual commercial quota, which is further allocated by state shares.
+Maine through Connecticut receive 58% of the quota and are limited by a maximum possession limit of 6,000 pounds per day.
+The southern state shares are allocated as follows: New York (2.7%); New Jersey (7.6%); Delaware (0.9%); Maryland (5.9%); Virginia (10.8%); and North Carolina (14.0%).
+Any overages from the previous fishing seasons are paid back by the region or state in the following season.